muratkeremozcan/aws-cdk-in-practice/notes.md

 people do, because they can and when they do, and they aren't sure what their CDK code would create, then testing become necessary.

+---

+In the context of the AWS Cloud Development Kit (CDK), L1, L2, and L3 constructs represent different levels of abstraction for cloud resources.
+Here's a
+breakdown:

+1. **L1 (Level 1) Constructs - "CFN Resources"**:

+   - **Definition**: These are the lowest-level constructs, directly representing AWS CloudFormation resources.
+They are one-to-one mappings with CloudFormation resources in the AWS services.
+   - **Why they need testing**: Despite being the least abstracted, L1 constructs often require the most comprehensive testing because they are raw and involve granular control.
+When creating custom L1 constructs, developers are responsible for all aspects, from state management and API calls to interactions with external sources.
+Mistakes or misconfigurations at this level can lead to infrastructure failures, data breaches, or unwanted costs.
+Thus, thorough testing is crucial.

+2. **L2 (Level 2) Constructs - "Curated"**:

+   - **Definition**: These constructs provide a higher-level abstraction than L1 constructs.
+L2 constructs offer sensible defaults and reduce the amount of boilerplate code required to set up resources.
+They still allow for customization, but with a more user-friendly interface.
+   - **Examples**: Instead of defining every property of an Amazon S3 bucket as in L1, you might have an L2 construct that easily allows creating a secured bucket with just a few lines of code.

+3. **L3 (Level 3) Constructs - "Patterns"** (Serverless Framework abstractions
+   would be like L3 constructs):
+   - **Definition**: These are the highest level of abstraction, representing cloud design patterns.
+L3 constructs typically combine multiple L2 (and potentially L1) constructs to set up a commonly used infrastructure pattern.
+   - **Examples**: Setting up a serverless web application with an API Gateway, AWS Lambda functions, and an Amazon DynamoDB table could be done with a single L3 construct, abstracting away most of the underlying details.

+The reason L1 constructs might seem more complex in terms of testing is not that they're inherently more intricate but because they're closer to the "metal" of the cloud infrastructure.
+With L2 and L3 constructs, many of the details are abstracted away, providing a smoother experience with built-in best practices.
+But with L1 constructs, developers have to manage those intricate details themselves, necessitating more thorough testing to ensure everything is correct and secure.

 **Troubleshooting cdk problems:**

 Use `-v` or `-vv` (verbose, very verbose) `cdk deploy --profile cdk -vv`